-Students who feel connected to school are less likely to smoke cigarettes, drink alcohol, become involved in violence and other dangerous activities.
+Students who feel connected to school are less likely to smoke cigarettes, drink alcohol, become involved in violence and other risky activities.
 These students are also less likely to experience emotional problems.
 Negative teacher-student relationships, however, can be detrimental to students’ academic and social-emotional development.

-Second only to family, school is the most important stabilizing force in the lives of young people.
-The school environment provides a natural setting to foster positive relationships among student, adults and peers.
+Second only to family, school is a stable environment in the lives of young people.
+The school environment provides an opportune setting to foster positive relationships among students, adults and peers.
 Building positive relationships within the school environment involves certified staff, classified staff, students, community, and family members.